THE BLOODIED MOHAWK

 A 1777 Payroll Calculator developed to assist Paymasters in figuring the pay due to various members of the Rebel Army taken from the Herkimer Family Portfolio (The New York State Library Manuscript Collection Mss #11965 Folder 1).

-A collection of notes on the death of Captain Walter Butler on the western shore of the West Canada Creek taken from the the Revolutionary War Applications of various Mohawk Valley Partisans.
-The text in italics is quoted verbatim.
+A collection of eyewitness' statements on the killing of Captain Walter Butler on the West Canada Creek following the Battle of Johnstown, taken from Colonial Era documents and Revolutionary War Pension Applications.

 Ebeneezer Cox's Comments on the construction of a new water powered mill taken from the Herkimer Family Portfolio (The New York State Library Manuscript Collection Mss #11965 Folder 25).